Skip to Main Content

 Advisory: CPSC-01

 This course will provide a student with the knowledge and skills required to build, maintain, troubleshoot and support server hardware and software technologies.
 The course also provides hands-on training of the Linux/Unix operating system.
 Topics include: installation, management, configuration, security, documentation, utilities, DOS, hacking and file protection on workstations in a LAN environment.
-This prepares CompTia Linux+ and Server+ (03/21)
+This prepares CompTIA Linux+ and Server+ (03/21)

 CTIS-12 WINDOWS SERVER SYSTEM ADMINISTRATION